-VolkerStevin was awarded a contract from Medway Council to improve flood defences and raise ground levels at Strood Riverside in Medway, South East England.
+VolkerStevin was awarded a contract from Medway Council to improve flood defences and raise ground levels at Strood Riverside, South East England.

-Medway Council successfully secured £3.5m from the Government’s Local Growth Fund through the South East Local Enterprise Partnership for the flood defence works which are part of a wider urban regeneration plan for Strood.
+Medway Council successfully secured £3.5m from the Government’s Local Growth Fund for the flood defence works which are part of a wider urban regeneration plan for Strood.

 The project is a collaboration between VolkerHighways, VolkerStevin, VolkerGround Engineering and VolkerBrooks.

-VolkerStevin’s package includes constructing a new 850 metre long steel sheet pile river wall, demolition of an existing concrete storage building, remediation works and the installation of 10,000 prefabricated vertical drains.
+VolkerStevin’s package includes construction of a new 850 metre long steel sheet pile river wall, the demolition of an existing concrete storage building, remediation works and the installation of 10,000 prefabricated vertical drains.

 Realignment of the carriageway, away from the watercourse, will be carried out by VolkerHighways.
 VolkerGround Engineering and VolkerBrooks will collaborate together to procure and install the new steel sheet pile wall and undertake awarded steel fabrication works.